acrylic-os/packager/README.md

 # Acrylic packager

 This is a simple command-line tool that packages and unpackages `.acr` (Acrylic) packages.

-Acrylic packages are actually just JSON files.
-In the JSON is an object, with the keys being the file paths and the values being the file contents.
+They are actually just JSON files which contain a object with the keys being the file paths and the values being the file contents.

 For writing and reading JSON, this tool uses [nlohmann/json](https://github.com/nlohmann/json), which is put in `include/json.hpp`.

+> [!NOTE]
+> Acrylic itself currently doesn't have support for unpacking `.acr` packages.
+However, it'll be implemented very soon.

+## Why?

+Acrylic extensions that actually do something need to have multiple files.

+The standard for bundling several files into 1 file, for Unix at least, is `.tar`.
+However, it has a lot of limitations (filenames can only be up to 100 characters, support in Windows is kinda bad, etc.)

+Additionally, it would be easier to identify Acrylic extension files if they had their own extension, `.acr`, instead of being mixed in with all the other Unix compressed files.

 ## Compiling